 Site of the 1st National Congress of the CCP information

-On the ground floor you can be present in the room where the whole party began, actually the house of the delegate Li Hanjun.
+On the ground floor, you can be present in the room where the whole party began, in what was once the house of the delegate Li Hanjun.
 Up the marble stairs in the ‘Exhibition of Historical Relics Showing the Founding of the Communist Party of China’ is a highly patriotic hymn to early Chinese communist history with exhibits such as the Chinese translation of Mary E Marcy’s The ABC of Das Kapital by Marx .

 A passport is required for entry; last admission is at 4pm.